hoffmangroup/segway/doc/api.rst

     .. py:attribute:: name_collection
         :type: InlineSection

-    Stores the names of hidden states (segmentation labels) in the model.
+    Stores the names of distributions and their state names.

-    Behaves as a dictionary where keys are the hidden variable names, which can be referenced in the structure file, and each value should be set to a list of state names or a :py:class:`NameCollection` object initialized with state names.
-If a Python list is given, it is converted to a :py:class:`NameCollection` object using :py:meth:`NameCollection.__init__`.
+    Behaves as a dictionary where keys are distribution names, which can be referenced in the structure file, and each value should be set to a list of that distribution's state names or a :py:class:`NameCollection` object initialized with state names.
+If a Python list is given, it is converted to a :py:class:`NameCollection` object using
+    :py:meth:`NameCollection.__init__`.

     .. py:attribute:: mean
         :type: InlineSection

-    Stores the means of emission distributions for each hidden state.
+    Stores the mean parameters for named distributions.

-    Behaves as a dictionary where keys are names for later reference and each value should be set to the mean value or a :py:class:`Mean` object initialized with the mean value.
+    Behaves as a dictionary where keys are distribution names and each value should be set to the mean value or a :py:class:`Mean` object initialized with the mean value.
 If a Python float or list of floats is given, it is converted to a :py:class:`Mean` object using